Shonacw/Conversation_Analysis_Project/README.md

 ## Master's Project: Conversation Structure Analysis + Visualisation using Podcast Transcripts

-In this MSci project The goal is to extract information about conversations by plotting the investigating topic evolution what key topics were revisited during the conversation? are there a set of common trajectories similar- conversations will take

-Specifically, we are looking at the structure of conversation under 2 different lenses: as a macroscopic trajectory through a topic space (built from the components of word embeddings) and as a string of microscopic dialogue acts.
+In this MSci project we are looking at the structure of human-human conversation under 2 different lenses: as a macroscopic trajectory through a topic space (built from the components of word embeddings) and as a string of microscopic dialogue acts.
+From the topic space analysis we hope to build a signature graphical representation of the transcript which visualises the evolution of topics discussed, and portrays key information about the given conversation.
+From the dialogue analysis we hope to answer the question 'What makes Conversation Interesting?'.

-Code for the Dialogue Analysis part of this project can be found here: https://github.com/jonas-scholz123/msci-project (Jonas Scholz' Github)
+I am focussing on the Topic-related tasks of this project (Segmentation, Embeddings, and Visualisation).
+Code for the Dialogue Analysis part of this project can be found on Jonas Scholz' Github: https://github.com/jonas-scholz123/msci-project

 *Key libraries used: sklearn, torch, gensim, nltk, spacy, scipy, pandas, networkx*